repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`Array` of :toml:`strings <String>`

 	A list of supported Python implementations.
-This can be used to add appropriate `trove classifiers <https://pypi.org/classifiers/>`__.
+This can be used to add appropriate `trove classifiers`_.

 	:bold-title:`Example:`